dhruba018/Transfer_Learning_Precision_Medicine/README.md

 ### Description
 **Data.**
 We use *in vitro* transcriptomic and drug sensitivity information from the administration of various anticancer drugs on multiple Cancer cell lines of different subtypes.
 This data were obtained from two renowned large-scale pharmacogenomic studies -
-   * The [Cancer Cell Line Encyclopedia (CCLE)](https://portals.broadinstitute.org/ccle/about/) project from the collaboration between the Broad Institute and the Genomics Institute of the Novartis Research Foundation at the Novartis Institutes for Biomedical Research.
+   * [Cancer Cell Line Encyclopedia (CCLE)](https://portals.broadinstitute.org/ccle/about/).
+A collaboration between Broad Institute and Novartis Institutes for Biomedical Research.
-   * The [Genomics of Drug Sensitivity in Cancer (GDSC)](https://www.cancerrxgene.org/about) project from the collaboration between the Cancer Genome Project at the Wellcome Sanger Institute (UK) and the Center for Molecular Therapeutics, Massachusetts General Hospital Cancer Center (USA).
+   * [Genomics of Drug Sensitivity in Cancer (GDSC)](https://www.cancerrxgene.org/about).
+A collaboration between Wellcome Sanger Institute (UK) and Center for Molecular Therapeutics at Massachusetts General Hospital Cancer Center (USA).

 **Approaches.**
 We combine datasets from CCLE and GDSC through **Transfer Learning (TL)** since samples from different sources cannot be used together directly (we performed detailed comparison for these two studies in our earlier work [in Briefings in Bioinformatics](https://academic.oup.com/bib/article-abstract/20/5/1734/5034074)).
 We implement two different TL approaches -